psampaz/go-mod-outdated/README.md

 You are welcome to contribute bug fixes or improvements.

-In case of a bug fix please submit a PR directly.
+- In case of a bug fix please submit a PR directly.

-In case of a new feature/improvement but please **open an issue first**, describing in detail the desired change.
+- In case of a new feature/improvement please **open an issue first**, describing in detail the desired change.
 I would like to keep this tool as simple as possible so that it is easy to use and easy to maintain.
 My time is limited and I want to respect your time also.

 ## Installation